taaytungstieenf/ML1-diabetes-support-application/README.md

 ### A. Project Introduction

-The Diabetes Support Application is a comprehensive health-tech solution designed to assist individuals in managing and understanding diabetes.
+The Diabetes Support Application is a comprehensive health-tech solution designed to help individuals in managing and understanding diabetes.
 This application integrates advanced machine learning and natural language processing (NLP) techniques to deliver both predictive insights and interactive support for users.

 ##### 1. Diabetes prediction module
-This module utilizes state-of-the-art Gradient Boosting algorithms: CatBoost, LightGBM, XGBoost.
+This module utilizes the latest Gradient Boosting algorithms: CatBoost, LightGBM, XGBoost.
 These models are trained on health-related features to predict the likelihood of diabetes in users.
-The use of ensemble learning ensures high prediction accuracy, model interpretability, and performance across diverse datasets.
+[OMIT] ensemble learning ensures high prediction accuracy, model interpretability, and performance across diverse datasets.

 ##### 2. Interactive diabetes chatbot
 The chatbot component combines: FAISS for fast vector similarity search using embedding-based semantic retrieval,